Congratulations on Your Retirement!

 Step 1: Understand Your Benefits

-Your IAFF MERP Benefit Election Packet will include personalized benefit quotes based on the following factors:
+Your IAFF MERP Benefit Election Packet will include benefit quotes based on the following factors:

 Months of Contributions

-You need 60 months of contributions to qualify for a Lifetime Monthly Benefit.
-If you did not attain 60 months of contributions, you may still qualify by:
+You need sixty (60) months of contributions to qualify for a lifetime Monthly Benefit Level.
+If you did not attain sixty (60) months of contributions, you may still qualify by:

-• Converting eligible leave or Lump Sum Transfers
+• Making COBRA contributions, and/or • Converting an eligible leave or Lump Sum Transfer, and/or

-If your Local bargained for a Lump Sum Transfer (e.g., sick leave, vacation or other eligible payout) to MERP, you have the option to:
+If your Local has bargained for a Lump Sum Transfer (e.g., sick leave, vacation or other eligible payout) to MERP, you have the following options:

-1. Direct these funds to an Individual Account (IA).
-If you’ve previously had an eligible Lump Sum Transfer, you may already have an IA established.
-Upon separation, the full balance in your IA is available for reimbursement of eligible expenses, with no monthly limit.
+1. Individual Account You may allocate funds to an Individual Account.
+If you previously received a Lump Sum Transfer, you may already have an Individual Account stablished.
+Funds in your Individual Account are available for reimbursement of eligible expenses, with no monthly limit.

-2. Convert some or all of your Lump Sum Transfer – including all or a portion of the balance of your existing IA balance – into Active Service Units (ASU).
-This will increase your Lifetime Monthly Benefit.
-If you have fewer than 60 months of contributions at separation, converting your transfer to ASU may also help you qualify for a Lifetime Monthly Benefit.
-If applicable, this is reflected within your enclosed benefit quotes.
+2. Conversion to Active Service Units (ASU) You may convert some or all of your Lump Sum Transfer – including a portion of your existing Individual Account balance – into Active Service Units (ASU).
+This will increase your Monthly Benefit Level.
+If you have fewer than 60 months of contributions at separation, conversion may also help you qualify for a lifetime benefit.
+If applicable, this is reflected in your enclosed benefit quotes.

-Important: Once converted, this election is permanent.
-If we do not receive your Benefit Election Form within 60 days, your default election will be to have these funds transferred to your Individual Account.
+Important: Once processed, this election is permanent and cannot be changed.
+If your completed Benefit Election Form is not received within sixty (60) days, your default election will automatically be applied and your funds will be transferred to an Individual Account.

 COBRA Contributions

-You can self-fund MERP for up to 18 months after separation.
-If this helps you reach 60 months, it’s included in your benefit quote.
-More details are provided later in the packet.
+You can self-fund MERP for up to eighteen (18) months after separation.
+If this helps you reach sixty (60) months, it’s included in your benefit quote.
+More details are provided in your Benefit Election Packet.

 Step 2: Choose Your Benefit Options

-Carefully review the options presented within your Benefit Election Letter.
+Carefully review the information presented within your Benefit Election Packet.
 Complete the Benefit Election Form to answer the following questions:

 When will you start your benefit?